 Year after year, one of the most popular cosmetic procedures performed across the country is the tummy tuck.
 With its ability to remove excess skin, sculpt a tighter abdomen, and truly transform a patient’s physique, it is easy to see why the tummy tuck continues to be sought out by men and women everywhere.
 A lesser-known – though equally beneficial – procedure that is also used to address concerns about the midsection is the reverse tummy tuck.

-The knowledgeable and experienced team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery, are dedicated to helping Northern Virginia patients achieve their ultimate aesthetic goals through the most innovative, effective, and exciting procedures available, including the reverse tummy tuck.
+The knowledgeable and experienced team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery, is dedicated to helping Northern Virginia patients achieve their ultimate aesthetic goals through the most innovative, effective, and exciting procedures available, including the reverse tummy tuck.
 Read on to learn more about reverse tummy tuck surgery, and find out how it may help you get the body you’ve always wanted!

 What is a reverse tummy tuck?